|

 meter, or better yet, with an hand held light meter, the professional

+way.
 Accuracy: Other uses were for

 special legal situations, where precise lighting reproduction,